-This time of year, it seems we’re all scrambling for to find the perfect gluten free Easter recipes.
 A traditional Easter supper (and breakfast the morning after) shouldn’t be missed just because you or your family is not eating gluten.
 Favorite family recipes shouldn’t be avoided, but embraced!
-I’ll show you how!
+I’ll show you how in this huge gluten-free Easter Recipe Roundup!

 Celebrate this joyous occasion deliciously, and without compromise!
-I have 38 gluten free Easter recipes for you — that oughta get you started on the right foot!
+I have 47 gluten free Easter Recipes for you — imagine all the delicious possibilities this Easter holiday!

 Let’s start with dessert first, shall we?